flightaware/zookeepertcl/README.md

 Also in the event of changes if there was already a zdata and zversion to renames new files in rather than overwriting them so a reader reading the file at an inopportune moment won't get an empty file.

-Errata
----

-* ACLs are not currently supported.
-* Atomically committed multiple zookeeper operations are not current supported.
-* Memory leaks are a distinct possibility.

 Links
 ---